MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/between-and-operator.md

 **Applies to:** Access 2013 | Access 2016

 Determines whether the value of an expression falls within a specified range of values.
-You can use this operator within SQL statements.
+Use this operator within SQL statements.

 ## Syntax